Do you want to unpublish a page on your WordPress site?

 Instead of unpublishing each page one at a time, you can unpublish or delete them all at once.
 To do this, simply go to Pages » All Pages and check the box next to all the pages you want to unpublish.

 Next, click the ‘Bulk actions’ dropdown and select ‘Edit’.

 Then, click on ‘Apply’.

-You can also move multiple pages to the trash by opening the ‘Bulk options’ dropdown and selecting ‘Move to trash.’
+If you prefer, then you can move multiple pages to the trash by opening the ‘Bulk options’ dropdown and selecting ‘Move to Trash.’

 Then, simply click on ‘Apply’.